-Cyclefest – July 2014 (to be announced) The biggest stage of the Tour de France is shown on an outdoor screen at Seward Park.
+Cyclefest — July (Not being held in 2014) The biggest stage of the Tour de France is shown on an outdoor screen at Seward Park.
 Other activities as well.
 Coincides with Thursday bike races at the park.

 Ride Around Washington (RAW) Aug.
 2 – 8, 2014 A week-long supported bicycle tour that visits a different part of the state every year.
 Limited to about 200.
 2014 route to be announced.

 RSVP – Ride from Seattle to Vancouver (B.C.) and Party!
 Aug.
 15-16, 2014 The two-day ride rolls out from University of Washington, spends the night in Bellingham, and concludes in Vancouver.
 188 miles.